jerji/STM-webscrap-for-HomeAssistant/README.md

 # STM Metro Status to Home Assistant

-STM Metro Status is a Python project for residents of the Montreal region using [Home Assistant](https://www.home-assistant.io/).
-This script scrapes the STM website to get the real-time status of Montreal's metro lines and updates Home Assistant sensors with the data.
+STM Metro Status is a [Home Assistant](https://www.home-assistant.io/) integration to grab the current status of the STM's metro lines.
+This script uses the STM AJAX API to get the real-time status of Montreal's metro lines and updates Home Assistant sensors with the data.

 This project is licensed under MIT licence.